digitalcredentials/signing-service/README.md

  * did - `did:key:z6MknNQD1WHLGGraFi6zcbGevuAgkVfdyCdtZnQTGWVVvR5Q`

 That [DID](https://www.w3.org/TR/did-core/) for the `test` and `testing` tenants is currently registered in the [DCC Sandbox Registry](https://github.com/digitalcredentials/sandbox-registry) so that any credentials generated with that tenant will, when verified, show as having originated from the DCC test issuer.

+There is no effectively difference between the `test` and `testing` tenants - both are included simply for ease of use.

 See the [Sign a credential](#sign-a-credential) section for a working CURL example of how to sign with the `test` tenant.